INF554/project-teampeace/README.md

         .on('mouseover', function (this: any, d: any) {
 ```

-    This is about tooltip and responsive map.
+    This is about a tooltip and responsive map.
 Tooltip works based on the mouse coordinate.
-And when user mouseover on the map, the gray color changes to steelblue color.
+And when user mouseover on the map, the grey colour changes to steel-blue colour.

 ```javascript
         .on('mouseover', function (this: any, d: any) {